 To draw the graph, we can plot these points, then connect them with a V-shaped curve.

 Describe the function's key features including intercepts, the intervals for which it increases and decreases, its minimum and maximum values, and its end behavior.
 Then, show the features on the graph.

 To begin, we'll describe each of the features.
 A graph's - and -intercepts are the points where the graph intersects with the -axis and -axis, respectively.
 It can be seen that intersects the -axis at two different points, and The function intersects the -axis at Therefore, the intercepts are Since is an absolute value function, it has a V-shaped graph.
 This means the function will have both an increasing and a decreasing interval.
 Looking from left to right on the graph, it can be seen that from the left side of the graph until decreases.
 Additionally, from to the right side of the graph, increases.
 Thus, we can express the increasing and decreasing intervals of as follows.
 Looking at the graph, we can see that both the left end and the right end extend upward.
 Thus, the end behavior of can be written as follows.
-Since the function is decreasing in one interval and increasing in another the function has a minimum.
-From the graph we can tell that this is in the point Let us now show these features on the graph.
+Since the function is decreasing in one interval and increasing in another, the function has a minimum.
+From the graph, we can tell that the minimum is the point Let us now show these features on the graph.